 Learn how to clean salt cells with vinegar here

 Symptoms of Bad Battery Terminals

 By noticing the below symptoms in your car functionality, you can easily identify bad or failing battery terminal ends that need cleaning.

 - If you’re facing difficulty in starting the car, it can possibly be due to corrosion in the battery terminals.

-Why Cleaning of Car Battery Terminals is Important?
+Why Cleaning Car Battery Terminals is Important?

 Every functionality of your car somehow depends on the battery and its terminals.
 Over time, the battery terminals develop rust, dirt, and other coatings, which hinder the electrical flow between the battery and the car.
-Eventually, your vehicle faces different issues from not being started to various component failures.
+Eventually, your vehicle faces different issues, from not being started to various component failures.
 To prevent such problems, frequent cleaning of battery terminals is necessary.

-- Two Tbsps of Baking Soda
+- Two Tablespoons of Baking Soda

 - A Cup of Vinegar